thiswillbeyourgithub/LogseqPDFImporter/README.md

 * Colors are correctly matched to logseq's available colors.
 * Creates both the .md and .edn files, as well as images of area highlights.

+### TODO (please help)
+* fix the text annotation by using small rectangles that cover exactly the text instead of one large overlapping area over the whole text

 ## Usage
 * `python -m pip install -r requirements.txt`
 * `python LogseqPDFImporter.py path_to_pdf --md_path path_to_md --edn_path path_to_edn`